 The University has a Health and Safety Committee, which comprises representatives of all services within the University.
-It is the responsibility of this committee to investigate complaints and potential hazards, to examine the cause of all accidents and to carry out periodic inspections of all areas of the Department.
-At registration, you will be required to assent to the departmental code of behavior, which relates to health and safety.
+It is the responsibility of this committee to investigate complaints and potential hazards, to

 1. Buildings

 The Department comprises two kinds of buildings: the Rooms Building and the IT Laboratories.
 The buildings are generally open between 08.00 and 19.30 (Sunday - Thursday).
 In accordance with University policy, smoking is prohibited throughout all buildings.